DevalPanchal/DevalPanchal.github.io/README.md

 # Personal Portfolio Website
-This is a personal portfolio website made to showcase my skills and projects
+This is a personal portfolio website made to showcase my skills and projects.
+Link to project can be found here https://devalpanchal.github.io/.

 # Project description
 This project was built using <br>